Est. 1976 · Peoria, Arizona Mon–Thu 7 AM – 3 PM (623) 933-8410

 Multiple large studies have found a statistically significant association between gum disease (periodontitis) and cardiovascular disease, including heart attack and stroke.
 People with gum disease have higher rates of heart disease than people without it, even after controlling for shared risk factors like smoking and diabetes.

-What researchers don't fully agree on is whether gum disease causes cardiovascular disease or whether both conditions share underlying mechanisms that cause them to appear together.
+What researchers do not fully agree on is whether gum disease causes cardiovascular disease or whether both conditions share underlying mechanisms that cause them to appear together.
 There are plausible biological explanations for a causal relationship:

-- Bacterial spread.
+• Bacterial spread.
 The bacteria that cause gum disease can enter the bloodstream through inflamed gum tissue.
-Certain periodontal bacteria have been found in arterial plaque, though whether they contribute to plaque formation or just end up there is still being studied.
+Certain periodontal bacteria have been found in arterial plaque, though whether they contribute to plaque formation or merely end up there is still being studied.

 The American Heart Association has stated that while the association between gum disease and cardiovascular disease is consistent and real, more evidence is needed to establish direct causality.
-That's the honest scientific position not "there's no connection," but "the connection is real and the mechanism isn't fully nailed down."
+Its scientific statement on periodontal disease and atherosclerotic vascular disease notes that the two conditions are associated, but that periodontal disease has not been shown to cause vascular disease.
+That is the honest scientific position: not "there is no connection," but "the connection is real and the mechanism is not fully nailed down."

 Why This Matters More for Older Adults and Patients with Heart Conditions

-For most healthy adults, untreated gum disease is a problem that progresses over years causing bone loss, tooth mobility, and eventually tooth loss if not addressed.
-Adding the cardiovascular angle reinforces the urgency of treatment but doesn't change the fundamental approach.
+For most healthy adults, untreated gum disease is a problem that progresses over years, causing bone loss, tooth mobility, and eventually tooth loss if not addressed.
+Adding the cardiovascular angle reinforces the urgency of treatment but does not change the fundamental approach.

 The picture changes for specific groups:

 Patients with existing heart conditions.
-If you've had a heart attack, have coronary artery disease, or have artificial heart valves, gum disease treatment isn't optional.
-Dentists need to know about your cardiac history before treatment some heart conditions require antibiotic premedication before dental procedures to prevent bacterial infections near the heart.
+If you have had a heart attack, have coronary artery disease, or have artificial heart valves, gum disease treatment is not optional.
+Dentists need to know about your cardiac history before treatment: some heart conditions require antibiotic premedication before dental procedures to prevent bacterial infections near the heart.
 This is called infective endocarditis prophylaxis, and your cardiologist may have specific guidance.

 Patients with diabetes.
 Diabetes and gum disease have a two-way relationship.
 Diabetes impairs the body's ability to fight infection, making gum disease more severe.
 And gum disease makes blood sugar harder to control, which worsens diabetes.
 If you have diabetes and untreated gum disease, treating the gum disease can actually improve your HbA1c in some cases.

 People taking blood thinners.
 Blood thinners (anticoagulants) like warfarin or newer anticoagulants affect how dental procedures are managed.
-You generally don't stop them for routine dental care, but your dentist needs to know you're on them.
+You generally do not stop them for routine dental care, but your dentist needs to know you are on them.

 What Gum Disease Actually Looks Like

-Many people have gum disease and don't know it, because it often doesn't cause pain in early and moderate stages.
+Many people have gum disease and do not know it, because it often does not cause pain in early and moderate stages.
 Signs that something may be wrong:

-- Gums that bleed when you brush or floss (this is not normal healthy gums don't bleed easily)
+• Gums that bleed when you brush or floss (this is not normal; healthy gums do not bleed easily)

-- Persistent bad breath that doesn't resolve with brushing
+• Persistent bad breath that does not resolve with brushing

-Gingivitis is the early, reversible stage inflammation without bone loss.
+Gingivitis is the early, reversible stage: inflammation without bone loss.
 With good home care and professional cleaning, it can be reversed.
 Periodontitis is the more serious stage where bone and tissue supporting the teeth begin to break down.
-This stage requires professional treatment, not just better brushing.
+This stage requires professional treatment, not only better brushing.

 What Gum Disease Treatment Involves

 The foundation of gum disease treatment is removing the bacterial deposits that are driving the inflammation.
-For periodontitis, this usually means scaling and root planing a thorough deep cleaning that goes below the gumline to clean the root surfaces.
-This is typically done in sections with local anesthesia.
+For periodontitis, this usually means scaling and root planing, a thorough deep cleaning that goes below the gumline to clean the root surfaces.
+We typically complete this in sections with local anesthesia.

-After deep cleaning, most patients are placed on a maintenance schedule of periodontal cleanings every three to four months (rather than the standard six-month interval) to prevent recurrence.
+After deep cleaning, most patients follow a maintenance schedule of periodontal cleanings every three to four months (rather than the standard six-month interval) to prevent recurrence.
 Some cases require ongoing maintenance for years; some resolve well with one or two treatment cycles.

-In more advanced cases, surgical treatment may be needed to access areas the cleaning instruments can't reach, or to regenerate bone that's been lost.
+In more advanced cases, surgical treatment may be needed to access areas the cleaning instruments cannot reach, or to regenerate bone that has been lost.

 How This Applies to Your Dental Care at Copper Sky Dental